 The Holy Week seems like a good opportunity to experience some of Montréal’s rich religious heritage.
-At the Notre-Dame Basilica, the city’s most visited tourist attraction, special ceremonies are open to all during Easter weekend.
-Saint Joseph’s Oratory presents special masses throughout the week, including on Easter Sunday, when the Petits Chanteurs du Mont-Royal boys choir will help animate the event.
+At the Notre-Dame Basilica of Montréal, the city’s most visited tourist attraction, cultural creators Moment Factory have created a stunning light and sound performance called AURA.
+Time your visit for one of the performances (every day except Sunday).
+Saint Joseph’s Oratory of Mount Royal presents special masses throughout the week, including on Easter Sunday, when the Petits Chanteurs du Mont-Royal boys’ choir will help animate the event.

 Feasts at every meal

-Montreal’s restaurant scene is notorious, and to stay on top of the latest, greatest places, check this ever-expanding list.
-Brunch is an event most days of the week in Montreal, but the options multiply on long weekends!
-If you’re looking for a quick lunch between adventures, we’ve got a list of exciting lunch counters.
-But if you want to make food itself an adventure, check out one of the many food tours—a tasty, intimate way to get to know this beautiful town.
+Montréal’s restaurant scene is notorious.
+Brunch is an event most days of the week in Montréal, but the options multiply on long weekends!
+If you’re looking for a quick lunch between adventures, we’ve got a list of exciting lunch spots.
+But if you want to make food itself an adventure, check out one of the many food tours – a tasty, intimate way to get to know this beautiful town.

 Free art in the city

-There’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit, or festivals like Art Souterrain, which turns the Underground City into a contemporary art gallery.
+There’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit, or festivals like Art Souterrain, which turns the Underground Pedestrian Network into a contemporary art gallery.
 If you’re looking for an artful intro to Old Montréal, explore it through the lens of the light-and-history walking tour Cité Mémoire.
-There are tons of other high-tech installations to enjoy for free, starting with the light show of Jacques Cartier-Bridge, illuminated for Living Connections, an interactive display that reflects the city’s rhythms!
+There are tons of other light-filled installations to enjoy for free, starting with the light show of Jacques-Cartier Bridge, illuminated for Living Connections, an interactive display that reflects the city’s rhythms.

 Child’s play of all sorts

 If you’ve already gone skating, tobogganing, walking and playing in the last remains of snow, there’s tons of indoor activities for kids to warm up with.
 The Montréal Science Centre entertains as kids learn with awesome interactive activities, exhibitions and awe-inspiring IMAX movies.
-Pointe-à-Callière brings history to life with projections and interactive installations.
-At the Botanical Garden, the Butterflies Go Free event continues until April 29; the bug fun continues at the Insectarium next door, while space is the realm that awaits discovery at the Rio Tinto Alcan Planetarium.
+Pointe-à-Callière Archaeology and History Complex brings history to life with projections and interactive installations.
+At the Montréal Botanical Garden, the Butterflies Go Free event continues until April 28, while space is the realm that awaits discovery at the Rio Tinto Alcan Planetarium.
 And that’s just the beginning!

 Sweeeet sugar shacks

 Never experienced a Québec sugar shack?
 Get started with this essential guide.
 You can’t come to Montréal in the spring without getting a taste of maple, whether you do it by renting a car and venturing off into the woods or by staying right here in the city to explore some urban sugar shack options.
-Events like chef Hakim Chajar Un Chef à l’Érable, Panache et Bois Rond in Verdun (where Wellington Street transforms into an urban sugar shack with 15 participating restaurants participating) or La Cabane chez Jean—a stone’s throw away from downtown Montréal at the Beach Chalet of Parc Jean-Drapeau—all seek to sweeten your life.
+Events like chef Laurent Godbout’s Un Chef à l’érable or La Cabane Chez Jean – a stone’s throw away from downtown Montréal at the Beach Chalet of Parc Jean-Drapeau – all seek to sweeten your life.

 Fun by night

 All hail Montréal’s nightlife!
 If the rhythm of the city has gotten into your bones, you’ll find a great selection of places to get your dance off.
 Live music is a favourite here any day of the week, and there are lots of amazing shows this long weekend.
-Any night out will be romantic if you start it on the Grande roue de Montréal, the highest observation wheel in Canada, right on the Old Port, which is both heated and open until 11 pm every night.
+Any night out will be romantic if you start it on the Grande Roue de Montréal, the highest observation wheel in Canada, which is both heated and open until 11 p.m. every night right in the Old Port of Montréal.
 For other high spots, try one of these rooftop terrasses, open year-round!
 They all serve delish drinks and yummy snacks.

 Sometimes all you need out of a long weekend is a whole lot of nothing, am I right?
 Get your fill of peace, quiet and indulgent self-care at Montréal’s spas.
-Whether you’re in the mood for a dry sauna session on a boat, a water circuit experience followed by a massage, a next-level facial in a hotel spa or a romantic spa day for two in Îles des Sœurs, our vibrant spa scene has got all the aaaahs you need.
+Whether you’re in the mood for a dry sauna session on a boat, a water circuit experience followed by a massage, a next-level facial in a hotel spa or a romantic spa day for two on Île-des-Soeurs, our vibrant spa scene has got all the aaaahs you need.